 Studying these questions will not only enhance our understanding of how news organisations and journalists think about, adapt to and deal with a technology that, at first glance, seems to be all about deemphasizing their role in the news; it will also inform our theories of what a future of the news could look like as the industry is battling uncertainty on several fronts.
 Ultimately, this project also hopes to provide answers about AI’s effect on journalism’s business models and viability as well as its wider ramifications on the public arena of news, and thus society and democracy.

-Felix has published, among others, in New Media & Society, Journalism Studies, Journalism Practice, The Information Society, International Communication Gazette, International Journal of Press/Politics, the International Handbook of Internet Research and Transformative Works and Cultures and has co-authored various RISJ reports on topics ranging from innovation in the media to COVID-19 misinformation.
-His research has been covered, among others, in The Guardian, The Washington Post, Politico, Financial Times, Süddeutsche Zeitung, Nature, New Statesman, Business Insider, CNN, and the BBC, and he has given evidence to inquiries of the UK House of Lords and the UN.
+Felix has published, among others, in New Media & Society, Journalism Studies, Journalism Practice, The Information Society, International Communication Gazette, International Journal of Press/Politics, the International Handbook of Internet Research and Transformative Works and Cultures and has co-authored various research reports on topics ranging from innovation in the media to COVID-19 misinformation.
+His research has been covered, among others, in The Guardian, The Washington Post, Politico, Financial Times, Süddeutsche Zeitung, Nature, New Statesman, Business Insider, CNN, and the BBC, and he has given evidence to inquiries of the UK House of Lords, IMPRESS, and the United Nations.

 His past and current research focus on AI in the news, political communication in the digital age, big data in politics and the entertainment industry, as well as the changing nature of journalism and the media in the 21st century.
 He also takes an active interest in populism and the future of mis- and disinformation.

 Felix graduated with a BA in Film and Media Studies as well as English Studies (Distinction) from Goethe-University Frankfurt, and he holds an MSc in Social Science of the Internet from the OII.
-During his previous studies, he was funded by the renowned journalism programme of the German Konrad-Adenauer-Foundation and he is currently a fellow at the Salzburg Global Seminar.
+During his previous studies, he was funded by the renowned journalism programme of the German Konrad-Adenauer-Foundation.
+He is currently a fellow at the Salzburg Global Seminar and an Associate Fellow of the UK Higher Education Academy.
 Before returning to the OII for his doctoral studies, Felix worked as a journalist, editor and researcher in London.
 Past work experience also includes the BBC and Olympic Broadcasting Services (OBS) in London and Innsbruck.

 - Research Assistant, Reuters Institute for the Study of Journalism, March 2017-Present